 - Read through the faculty profile pages on the Psychology Department’s website to see whose research interests are a good fit with your own interests and future grad school and/or career goals.

-- Email the professor(s) you are most interested in working with to set up a meeting in which you discuss their interest in working with you as an honors student.
+- Email the ONE OR TWO professors you are most interested in working with to set up a meeting in which you discuss their interest in working with you as an honors student.
 In this meeting, discuss the potential topic of your thesis so you can get a sense for whether you would be interested in pursuing this topic.
 The decision on the topic is collaborative with faculty mentor.
 (Realize that professors are busy people and it may take a week or two before you can arrange a meeting.
 Do not let this discourage you!).

 - Before the summer session, you should have an idea about your honors thesis topic so that you can begin collecting literature on your topic over the summer.
 The topic of your thesis should be mentioned in your honors application statement.